mongodb/docs/source/includes/admonitions/warning-follow-requirements.rst

-.. admonition:: Potential for Production Failure
+.. warning:: Potential for Production Failure
-   :class: warning

    Your |onprem| instance can fail in production if you fail to configure the following: